apache/couchdb-nano/README.md

 ### db.show(designname, showname, doc_id, [params], [callback])

-calls a show function of the specified design for the document specified by doc_id with optional query string additions `params`.
+Calls a show function from the specified design for the document specified by doc_id with optional query string additions `params`.

 ``` js